-Project activities will target both internally displaced people and vulnerable host communities for avoiding do no harm.
-Especially wash activities will target both IDPs and host communities and both Internals displaced people and host communities will be trained on water management and will be part of the water management committee.
+Project activities will target both internally displaced people and vulnerable host communities for avoiding potential harm.
+In particular, WASH activities will target both IDPs and host communities and both Internals displaced people and host communities will be trained on water management and will be part of the water management committee.